-Applications for passports can only be submitted in person at the Embassy or Consulate General during opening hours after scheduling an appointment.
+Applications for passports can only be submitted in person at the Embassy, your responsible Consulate General, or some Honorary Consuls during opening hours after scheduling an appointment.
+If you would like to apply with a Honorary Consul please check their regulations for fees and payment methods.
 As of 11/01/2007, the applications cannot be mailed in anymore.
 During the appointment, your finger prints will be taken.
 Please bear in mind that due to privacy protection, the German Mission can only save the fingerprints for a brief period of time and will then delete them.

-The following documents are required for the application (original + 1 photo copy):
+The following documents are required in the original for the application:

 - completed application form